washraf/the-docker-ecosystem/Chapter 1/the_echo_system.md

-# The Echo System
+# The EcoSystem

-The docker echo system is rich and allows multiple types of orchestration and clustering tools.
+The docker ecosystem is rich and allows multiple types of orchestration and clustering tools.

-The tools that are built for the docker echo system and  included in the book are :
+The tools that are built for the docker ecosystem and  included in the book are :
 1. Kubernetes
 2. Mesos Marathon
 3. CoreOS